AysunCagYilmazkulas/slot-element-guide-project/README.md

-# slot-element-guide-project
-A slot game project based on the Slot Element Guide.
-Includes par sheet analysis, paytables, and simulations.

 # Slot Element Guide - Slot Game Project

 This project is designed to study and test the fundamental principles of slot machine design.
 It is based on examples from the *Slot Element Guide* and includes pay tables, symbols, and game mechanics.